 Singapore is a thriving city state in Southeast Asia.
 It is a thriving global financial hub and described as one of Asia’s economic “tigers”.
 The currency of Singapore is the Singapore Dollar (SGD).
 Singapore has a population of over 5 million, primarily comprising Chinese, Malay, and Indian ethnic groups.
 With such a large diversity of ethnic communities, common languages include: English, Malay, Mandarin, Singlish, and Tamil.
 Singapore ranks high on its national social policies, leading Asia and 11th globally, on the Human Development Index (UN), notably on key measures of education, healthcare, life expectancy, quality of life, personal safety, housing.
 Changi Airport is the international airport of Singapore and is one of the largest transportation hubs in Southeast Asia.

 Depending on your home country, Singapore may have a multitude of cultural norms and practices that may differ from your own.
-We recommend reading websites like The Smart Local among others to learn more before you arrive.
+We recommend reading local websites and blogs to learn more before you arrive.

 Families are welcome to visit students at any point during the year.
 Please refer to the Yale-NUS academic calendar for more information.

-International students can move in anytime between 29-30 July (during office hours preferred).
-Singapore residents can move in on 29-30 July between 9AM and 4PM.
+International students can move in anytime between 30-31 July (during office hours preferred).
+Singapore residents can move in on 30 July between 2PM and 6PM and 31 July between 9AM and 4PM.
 Please note that first-year students are required to move in on the appropriate days.
 Please see the Orientation schedule for specific move-in information.

 The address is 16 College Avenue West, Singapore 138527.

 If you are flying to Singapore, there are multiple options for transportation to the campus but it is easiest to use the taxi stand located in each terminal although the College will arrange a few shuttle buses from the airport.
 Sign-ups for the free Yale-NUS airport shuttle service will be done through the First Year Forum.